onitu/onitu/docs/drivers.rst

   :param offset: The offset from which the content should be written
   :type offset: int
   :param chunk: The content that should be written
   :type chunk: string

+.. function:: upload_file(metadata, content)

+  Write the full content of a file.

+  :param metadata: The metadata of the file
+  :type metadata: :class:`.Metadata`
+  :param content: The content of the file
+  :type chunk: string

 .. function:: set_chunk_size(chunk_size)